qualiu/vscode-msr/README.md

   "msr.bat.definition": "^\\s*:\\s*(%1)\\b|(^|\\s)set\\s+(/a\\s+)?\\\"?(%1)="
 ```

-If you're interested about the explanation of the `definition` Regex above and below, see [**here**](https://github.com/qualiu/vscode-msr/blob/master/Add-New-Language-Support-For-Developers.md#additional-explanation-for-the-regex-pattern-used-above-when-support-batch-scripts).
+See [**here**](https://github.com/qualiu/vscode-msr/blob/master/Add-New-Language-Support-For-Developers.md#additional-explanation-for-the-regex-pattern-used-above-when-support-batch-scripts) if you're interested about the explanation of the `definition` Regex used above and below.

 ### Method-2: Support All Extensions of the New Language by Adding 2 Mandatory Settings